th-koeln/wpf_dig_kom/_snippets/projectrequirements.md

 This is where the tasks are performed when they are completely revised and meet all acceptance criteria.

-A scrum board could be created digitally but also analog.
+A scrum board could be created digitally, but also analog.
 There is a lot of free tools available online for this board, which also work very well.
 The illustration is only an example of a scrum board.
 It can be seen that the items have different colors to distinguish the type of the item.
 Another methodology in Scrum would be to place a sticker or point on an item after the last day, which was in the same state the previous day.
 This means that if Item 1 remains in the “Progress” area for three days, it will receive three stickers.
-This allows you to see how long an item is already in the same state.
+This allows you to see how long an item is already in the

 ## Tools
 With project work hardly any tools are needed.
 The problem is to make the right choice.
 Tools should